 Lunch was by Vacon, just after Void-Vacon, and we were again running low on water.
 Fortunately we passed a village where the fountain didn’t have that annoying ‘eau non potable‘ and after checking with the locals that it was really potable, we drank, refilled and splashed around merrily!

 It was a surprisingly hilly day; good roads with generally little traffic and usually with tarmac, but our route did seem to wind round every hill and ridge in the area.
-We stopped for our final food break at ‘the J place’ (Juvigny sur Meuse or something like it) about 20km from Saint Dizier, and then marched onwards along some D-roads into the town.
+We stopped for our final food break at ‘the J place’ (Juvigny sur Meuse or something like that) about 20km away from Saint Dizier, and then cycled onwards along some D-roads into the town.

-Saint Dizier is on another canal system, and traffic-wise has implemente a lot of one-way streets which Strava didn’t warn us about!
-Nevertheless, our hotel for the night wasn’t too hard to find and far better than yesterday!
-After locking our bikes to gas cannisters we checked in!
+Saint Dizier is on another canal system, and traffic-wise has implemented a lot of one-way streets which Strava didn’t warn us about!
+Nevertheless, our hotel for the night wasn’t too hard to find and it was far better than yesterdays!
+After locking our bikes to gas canisters we checked in!
 It seems to be a feature of cheap French hostels that the shower/sink/toilet is crammed into a corner of the room and separated just by a curtain…

-Despite joanne not feeling hungry at lunch, we found a restuarant in Saint Dizier and both ordered pasta carbonara, which then wasn’t filling enough so we both got another pizza each.
-The waiters were very amused; to my embarassment Zara began dozing after the Pizzas took so long to come and then couldn’t finish hers, so we wrapped it up and took it back for breakfast!
+Despite Joanne not feeling hungry at lunch, we found a restaurant in Saint Dizier and both ordered pasta carbonara, which then wasn’t filling enough so we both got another pizza each.
+The waiters were very amused; to my embarrassment Zara began dozing after the pizzas took so long to come and then couldn’t finish hers, so we wrapped it up and took it back for breakfast!

 Right, enough eating and resting and back to cycling!
 About 100km to Provins!